Last Updated on

 First, let’s take a look at the English alphabet.
 Instead of looking at the actual letters, let’s just look at the sounds they make.

-In doing so, we can find the closest equivalents in Korean so that we can start to make associations.
+In doing so, we can find the closest equivalents in the Korean alphabet so that we can start to make associations to learn the Hangul letters.

 In Korean, there are no F, R, V, or Z sounds, so let’s take them out.